Deltares/hydromt/docs/dev/plugin-quickstart.rst

 *Drawbacks*

-- Need to create and developp a plugin repository.
+- Need to create and develop a plugin repository.
 - Need to support and maintain the plugin repository.

 .. _plugin_create: